Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-custom-eleventy-filter.md

   - eleventy
 ---

-Alright, I wanted to make this article a bit bigger but hit a roadblock when trying to use filters in Eleventy.
+I wanted to make this article a bit bigger but hit a roadblock when trying to use filters in Eleventy.

 So I decided to dedicate this article to showcasing how filters can work in Eleventy.

-A filter is basically a function we can extend in our frontend by calling the pipe `|` delimiter followed by the function.
+A filter is a function we can extend in our frontend by calling the pipe `|` delimiter followed by the function.

 ```js
 {